 In recent years, celebrities like Lena Dunham, Kendall Jenner, Pete Wentz, J.K.
 Rowling and Selena Gomez have opened up about their challenges with anxiety, depression and other mental illnesses.
 And their sharing helps others; the more comfortable we are talking openly about mental health issues, the more likely it will be that people will seek help or take concrete steps to address their condition.

 One of the least understood — and most common — forms of mental illness is anxiety, which over 40 million Americans currently suffer from.
-Author and filmmaker Susan Polis Schutz recently debuted "It's 'Just' Anxiety," a film on PBS, to coincide with Mental Health Month in May.
-(Note: The film appears to be limited release initially, but you can check the Iron Zeal Films website for the broadcast schedule.)
+Author and filmmaker Susan Polis Schutz recently debuted "It's 'Just' Anxiety," a film on PBS, to coincide with Mental Health Month.
+(Note: The film is a limited release, but you can check the Iron Zeal Films website for the broadcast schedule and availability.)

 Ultimately, Schutz wants to ensure that people dealing with anxiety don't become isolated because of it.
 "Connecting with others who are going through the same things you're experiencing makes you feel less alone — and same for the people who watch my films.
 I hope they feel less alone," Schutz told MNN.